LD-LINC/Week-5---Data-Transformation-and-Pipelines/Intro_to_DBT.md

 As you grow more comfortable with DBT, you’ll be able to take on more complex transformations, contribute to data governance, and play a key role in your organization’s data success.

-Refer the following links for detailed understanding:
+Refer to the following links for a detailed understanding:

 ## References